-You’ve probably used bath salts before, but have you ever considered using salt in the shower?
-It may seem like an unusual addition to your daily routine, but incorporating salt into your shower can provide a range of body-boosting benefits.
-Itโs also a great way to get the relaxation of a bath without the time commitment or mess.
-Whether you’re looking for a natural exfoliant that’ll leave your skin feeling soft and smooth, or hoping to reduce muscle soreness after a tough workout, here are some ways to incorporate Epsom salts into your shower routine.
+You've probably used bath salts before, but have you ever considered using salt in the shower?
+It may seem like an unusual addition to your daily routine, but incorporating salt when you shower can provide a range of body-boosting benefits.
+It’s also a great way to get the relaxation of a bath without the time commitment or mess.
+Whether you're looking for a natural exfoliant that'll leave your skin feeling soft and smooth, or hoping to reduce muscle soreness after a tough workout, here are some ways to incorporate salt into your shower routine.

 5 Ways to Use Salt in the Shower

 Creating an aromatherapy shower using sea salt and essential oils is a great way to relax and unwind without having to clean the tub.
-All you need is some sea salt, essential oils and a muslin bag to hold everything.
-If youโd like to get fancy, add some dried herbs, flowers or botanicals and youโve got yourself a mess-free tub tea (ahem, shower tea) and a healing shower scrub.
+All you need is some sea salt, essential oils, and a muslin bag to hold everything.
+If you’d like to get fancy, add dried herbs, flowers, or botanicals, and you’ve got yourself a mess-free tub tea (ahem, shower tea) and a healing shower scrub.

-Mix sea salt with a little carrier oil to create a hydrating body scrub perfect for sensitive skin.
-Olive oil, coconut oil and almond oil work very well.
+Mix sea salt with a little carrier oil to create a hydrating body scrub that is perfect for sensitive skin.

-In a mixing bowl, combine 1/2 cup sea salt and with 1/4 cup carrier oil (olive, avocado or sweet almond oils are my favorite), and stir to mix thoroughly.
+In a mixing bowl, combine ½ cup sea salt and ¼ cup carrier oil (olive, avocado, and sweet almond oils are my favorite), and stir to mix thoroughly.
 Feel free to adjust the amount of carrier oil as needed to reach the desired consistency.

 To use, apply the salt scrub to damp skin and use circular motions to gently exfoliate the flakes away.
 Rinse with warm water.

-Sea salt contains a variety of beneficial minerals, such as magnesium, potassium and zinc, which can help nourish skin, reduce the appearance of fine lines and wrinkles, and lock in moisture.
-To reap sea saltโs skin-soothing benefits, sprinkle a little fine salt into the palm of your hands and apply to damp skin.
-Let sit for 5 minutes before rinsing off.
+Sea salt contains a variety of beneficial minerals, such as magnesium, potassium, and calcium [source], which can help nourish skin, reduce the appearance of fine lines and wrinkles, and lock in moisture.
+To reap its skin-soothing benefits, sprinkle a little fine sea salt into the palm of your hands and apply to damp skin.
+Let it sit for 5 minutes before rinsing off.

-Remember when you were sick as a kid and grandma told you take a hot shower?
+Remember when you were sick as a kid, and grandma told you to take a hot shower?
+Steam inhalation has long been known for its respiratory benefits [source].
 Steamy showers can help relieve congestion by moistening the nasal passages and throat.
-Add a few sinus-soothing essential oils and youโll be back to 100% in no time.
+Add a few sinus-soothing essential oils, and you’ll be back to 100% in no time.

 Place a washcloth on the floor of your shower and sprinkle a handful of bath salts over it, making sure they sink in between the fibers (this will keep the salt from washing down the drain).
-Place the washcloth somewhere it will get wet, but that you wonโt step on it.
-As the water hits it, it will dissolve the salts and disperse the essential oils throughout the air, creating a relaxing and soothing spa-like environment.
+Place the washcloth somewhere it will get wet but where you won’t step on it.
+As the water hits the washcloth, it will dissolve the salts and disperse the essential oils throughout the air, creating a relaxing and soothing spa-like environment.

 4 Salt Blends You Can Use in the Shower